-Experience / Education: I studied Mechanical and Offshore Engineering and Robert Gordon’s University in Aberdeen graduating in 2016.
-I then went on to study an MSc in Project Management.
+I studied Mechanical and Offshore Engineering and Robert Gordon’s University in Aberdeen graduating in 2016, then went on to study an MSc in Project Management.
 Once graduating from university I worked as a Compliance Engineer for a small manufacturing company before joining the TechnipFMC Graduate scheme in 2018.
 The graduate scheme has given me the opportunity to work in different disciplines within the business, provided me with various offshore trips on different work scopes and vessels from DSV’s to pipelay.

-How my job role incorporates safety: The requirements of every project are different so when preparing for a work scope all the safety criteria has to be re-assessed.
+The requirements of every project are different so when preparing for a work scope all the safety criteria have to be re-assessed.
 My job role includes assisting HSE advisors to produce a HIRA document which is then reviewed by the PMT, Operations Team and the Client as a group.
 This ensures the work scope about to be delivered is fully understood and all risks have been assessed collaboratively to ensure the safe delivery of the project.
-Hints / Tips for anyone aspiring for a career in safety: If anyone is looking for a career in safety they should look out for associate /training schemes where possible.
+For anyone aspiring for a career in safety, I would recommend they look out for associate/training schemes where possible.
 If not possible, individuals should try to look for small experiences or training within current job role or look for any e-learning courses that will show enthusiasm for a career in safety and potentially offer further opportunities.